ktakashi/r6rs-springkussen/doc/symmetric.md

 ### Cipher parameter

 Cipher parametetr is a compositable record, like condition on R6RS.
-Ciphers should provide appropriate parameters and it is users responsibilty to choose parameters to be used.
+Ciphers provide their parameters and it is users' responsibilty to choose parameters to be used.

 NOTE: Cipher parameter can also be used for asymmetric ciphers.

-###### [Procedure] `make-cipher-parameter` _param_ _..._
+###### [Procedure] `make-cipher-parameter` _parameter_ _..._

+_parameter_ must be a cipher parameter.

-Makes a composite cipher parameter from given *param*s.
+Makes a composite cipher parameter from given *parameter*s.

 ###### [Procedure] `cipher-parameter?` _obj_